Skip to Content

 Are there art lovers in your crew?
 The San Jose Museum of Art is home to an extensive collection of modern and contemporary art.
 The institution also hosts Community Days each year that are themed and geared toward connecting art and cultural events.

-The most unusual of all may be the Rosicrucian Egyptian Museum and Planetarium.
+The most unusual of all may be the Rosicrucian Egyptian Museum.
 Inspired by an ancient Egyptian temple, it houses the largest collection of authentic Egyptian artifacts in western North America.
-This includes four mummies on display.

 Fun Things to do in San Jose with Kids - The Rose Garden